chharvey/counterpoint/docs/spec/intrinsics.md

 ## Primitive and Composite Objects
-Primitive objects are unbreakable and are of type `Null`, `Boolean`, `Integer`, or `Float`.
+Primitive objects are unbreakable and are instances of `Null`, `Boolean`, `Integer`, or `Float`.
-These types are discussed in the [Data Types](./data-types.md) chapter.
+These types are discussed in the [Data Types](./data-types.md#simple-types) chapter.

 Composite objects are not primitive objects and are composed of other objects (of any kind).

-Countable objects are composite objects that store other objects in an internal data structure.
+Countable objects are composite objects that allow iteration over their component parts.
-They have a static or dynamic **count**, which is the number of objects it stores.
+They have a **count**, static or dynamic, which is the number of objects they contain.
 The maximum count of any countable object is the maximum Integer value, *32,767*.
 This is likely to change in future versions of Counterpoint: if unsigned integers are supported, the maximum count would be increased to *65,535*.

+## Value Objects and Reference Objects
+Value objects are described completely by their value and have no identity;
+they are [identical](./algorithms.md#identical) if and only if they have the “same value”.
+Primitive objects are value objects because two primitive objects that have the same value are one in the same.
+Even though `String` objects are not primitive, they are also value objects: if two String values are the same, they have been constructed with the same `String` object.
+Future versions of Counterpoint may add more types of value objects.
+All value objects are immutable.

+Reference objects have an identity and are identifiable by reference;
+they are [identical](./algorithms.md#identical) if and only if they have the same reference.
+Reference objects that have the “same value” are not necessarily identical.

 ## `Object`
 `Object` is the top class from which all other classes derive.
 All objects, primitive and composite, are instances of `Object`.
+The Object type is discussed in the [Data Types](./data-types.md#object) chapter.
+Most instances of `Object` are reference objects, unless otherwise specified.